Jack-Naughton/arduino-docs-content/content/hardware/02.uno/carriers/uno-media-carrier/features.md

   </Feature>

   <Feature title="Passthrough Connector Design" image="connection">
-    Both the JMEDIA and JMISC connectors feature a passthrough design, allowing all UNO Q signals remain accessible for stacking additional modules or carriers in your setup.
+    Both the JMEDIA and JMISC connectors feature a passthrough design, allowing all UNO Q signals to remain accessible for stacking additional modules or carriers in your setup.
   </Feature>

   <Feature title="UNO Form Factor" image="uno-form-factor">